 The rounding off depends on whether it is more or less than .5lb inch.
 For example, if your weight is 119.6 lbs, the official weight that will be noted down will be 120 lbs.

-If your weight goes over the required maximum limit, then the MEPS officials are able to carry out body fat percentage tests before letting you continue to be a recruit.
+If your weight goes over the required maximum limit, then the MEPS officials can carry out body fat percentage tests before letting you continue to be a recruit.

 These are the requirements that they must meet if they want to enlist in the army.
 The information is broken down into two categories: height and weight.